coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 <John> Hey what about this: https://my.com/station.gltf#pos=0,0,1&rot=90,2,0&t=500,1000
 <Sarah> I'm checking it right now
 <Sarah> I don't see everything..where's our text from yesterday?
-<John> Ah wait, that's tagged with class 'draft' (and hidden)..hold on, try this:
+<John> Ah wait, that's tagged with tag 'draft' (and hidden)..hold on, try this:
 <John> https://my.com/station.gltf#.draft&pos=0,0,1&rot=90,2,0&t=500,1000
 <Sarah> how about we link the draft to the upcoming YELLO-event?
 <John> ok I'm adding #draft@YELLO